hannobraun/model-api/README.md

 A proof of concept for a web API that can export 3MF files from a parametric OpenSCAD model.
 A typical use would be to have a form on a website that allows users to enter the desired parameters, then submit the form to an API endpoint, allowing the user to download the generated 3MF file.

+You can see an example of how this can be embedded into a webpage here: https://hanno.braun-odw.eu/notes/spacer/

 ## Deployment